 It is complicated for refugees to fill out the forms correctly; therefore Refugees Welcome has made a guide about family reunification in 5 languages.
 You can also contact our personal counselling to get help.

 The chance of getting permission for family reunification afterwards is also depending on which country you come from – even though refugees do not have to meet all the criteria.
 This is mainly due to the demands on documents and proofs, which can be hard for many refugees to live up to.
 The percentage of positive decisions on countries with the most applications in 2018 were: Eritrea 27%, Syria 36%, Iran 69%, Turkey 70%, Thailand 86%.

 The new protection status art.
-7(3) does not provide access to family reunification during the first three years.
-When waiting time for the asylum case and the family reunification case are added to this, some families will actually end up being separated for 4-5 years.
-This change of the law is judged by The Danish Institute for Human Rights among others to be a direct violation of the human rights that Denmark has signed.
+7(3) does not provide access to family reunification during the first two years (the waiting time was three years until a judgement from the court in Strabourg ruled against Denmark in 2021).
+When waiting time for the asylum case and the family reunification case are added to this, some families will actually end up being separated for 3-5 years.

-If a refugee wants to be exempted from the normal requirements with regard to family reunification (such as attachment requirement), she/he has to apply for family reunification immediately after she/he is granted asylum.
+If a refugee wants to be exempted from the normal requirements with regard to family reunification, she/he has to apply for family reunification immediately after she/he is granted asylum.
 If she/he applies at a later point, the Danish Immigration Service will conduct an actual “asylum assessment” and considered if the refugee continues to have a need for protection.
 See the complete rules for family reunification at nyidanmark.dk.